-Consider if her request is reasonable and say yes or no based on the facts.
-If John comes and asks for a flexible schedule, consider his request and say yes or no based on the facts of his situation.
+Consider whether her request is reasonable and say yes or no based on the facts.
+If John comes and asks for a flexible schedule, consider his request, and say yes or no based on the facts of his situation.

-If you're ever in doubt about whether or not you can legally do something, double check with your employment law attorney.
+If you're ever in doubt about whether or not you can legally take action, double-check with your employment law attorney.
 Remember, it's cheaper to ask a question before than it is to pay the same lawyer to help you out with a lawsuit.

 Men and women want to work for great companies.
 Make yours great for all employees, and you won't have to worry about gender equality problems in your workplace.